mrvgao/EMRS-doc/docs/source/project_intro.rst

 Running the System
 -------------------

-In the next section :ref:`runnable`, we list all the executive packages and commands to run the system.
+In the next sections, we list all the executive packages and commands to run the system.
 The commands are categorized into simulation and real robot execution.

 .. list-table:: Executable Packages
    :widths: 20 50